panoysia/faculty-evaluation/README.md

 Visit the app here [here](https://capsu1.herokuapp.com/).

 ## Future Plans
 I'll continue to update and refactor this application as I continue to get better at my craft.
 Maybe I can create another repository of a better version of this.
-There's a lot of work to be revised here.
+There's a lot of work to revise here.

 ## Changelog
 1. Jul 7 2017 — Updated README